rolandfarkasCOM/Google-Ads-PHP-API-Oauth2-Web-Application-Refresh-Token-Generator/README.md

 7. Log into the Google account associated with your Google Ads.

-8. Enter the state variable when prompted by the script.
+8. Enter the state variable and the code when prompted by the script.

 9. After approval, enter the authorization code provided by the Google OAuth2 server.